2021 Mongolian presidential election

 Presidential elections were held in Mongolia on 9 June 2021.

-The result was a victory for former prime minister Ukhnaagiin Khürelsükh of the Mongolian People's Party, who received 72% of the valid vote.
-The election was considered free and fair by OSCE.
+The result was a victory for former prime minister Ukhnaagiin Khürelsükh of the Mongolian People's Party (MPP), who received 72% of the valid vote.
+The elections were considered free and fair by OSCE.
 However, there was controversy as several opposition candidates were disqualified and former president Khaltmaagiin Battulga was barred from running for a second term.